-For the development of ANNO, we applied the onto-axiomatic method, a combination of the axiomatic method with a top-level ontology [41, 42].
-The axiomatic method comprises principles for developing theories or formal knowledge bases, which aim at the foundation, systematisation and formalisation of a knowledge domain [41, 42].
+For the development of ANNO, we applied the onto-axiomatic method, a combination of the axiomatic method with a top-level ontology [44, 45].
+The axiomatic method comprises principles for developing theories or formal knowledge bases, which aim at the foundation, systematisation and formalisation of a knowledge domain [44, 45].
 When knowledge is systematized, a set of categories is considered primitive or basic.
-Such categories are not explicitly defined, but implicitly described by axioms [43].
-An example of a primitive category is "part".
-New notions can be introduced by explicit definitions based on the primitive or already defined categories [42].
+Such categories are not explicitly defined, but implicitly described by axioms [46].
+An example of a primitive category is part.
+New notions can be introduced by explicit definitions based on the primitive or already defined categories [45].

 The considered axioms differ in their degree of abstraction.
 At the most general level of abstraction, they are provided by top-level ontologies, whose axioms and categories can be applied to most domains of the world.
-The onto-axiomatic method combines the axiomatic method with a top-level ontology, which is used to create more specialised core and domain-specific ontologies [41].
-Possible ways of discovering axioms in empirical domains are generalisation based on single cases and idealisation [44].
+The onto-axiomatic method combines the axiomatic method with a top-level ontology, which is used to create more specialised core and domain-specific ontologies [44].
+Possible ways of discovering axioms in empirical domains are generalisation based on single cases and idealisation [47].

 We built ANNO on the basis of an ontology development schema that includes three main steps: 1.
 Domain Specification, 2.
 Conceptualisation and 3.
-Axiomatization [42], and used the General Formal Ontology (GFO) [42, 45, 46] as a top-level ontology in the sense of the onto-axiomatic method.
+Axiomatization [45], and used the General Formal Ontology (GFO) [45, 48, 49] as a top-level ontology in the sense of the onto-axiomatic method.

 Domain specification As part of the domain specification, the anthropology experts conducted an extensive review of existing literature and ontologies, analysing and classifying the relevant information.
-Together with ontologists, relevant use cases and competence questions2 [47, 48], as well as views and classification principles of the objects in the anthropology domain [42] were discussed.
+Together with ontologists, relevant use cases and competence questions [50, 51], as well as views and classification principles of the objects in the anthropology domain [45] were discussed.
 The following main use cases and competence questions (sub-items, selected examples) were defined: